SIGNS OF A SLAB LEAK ORANGE COUNTY CA

 A slab leak is most commonly described as a pinhole leak.
-There can even be multiple leaks within the copper water pipe lines underneath the concrete flooring of a home's foundation.
-They occur because poly-butylene piping was commonly used to set up the plumbing systems in the 1970's and 1980's.
+There can even be multiple leaks within the copper water pipe lines underneath the concrete flooring of a home’s foundation.

 Since a slab leak is a water leak below your home’s flooring and foundation, it can be difficult to locate and diagnose.
 The first 24 to 48 hours is critical to protecting your home from continued water damage and future mold damage.
 That’s exactly why it’s important to act fast.
 Be sure to call one of our slab leak specialists to help you quickly and accurately detect and repair the problem.

 Homeowners can be on the lookout for conditions that lead to slab leaks, such as pipes in poor condition and tree roots.
 As a homeowner it’s also important to educate yourself on symptoms of slab leaks.
 Common symptoms include an unexplained increased water bill, wet planters adjacent to the home, wet base boards, the sound of running water, a sudden drop in hot water temperature when the hot water heater is running all the time, increased humidity in the home, warm/cold spots on the floor, wet wood flooring or damp carpeting, cracks in baseboards, wall, flooring and tiles, bubbles in linoleum or laminate flooring or the water heater platform is dry when water is coming out below it.

 Other causes include pipe contact with concrete, too much soldering flux, non-reamed pipes, rebar and rocks.
 In addition these secondary causes occur in a very low percentage of slab leaks:

 - Poorly assembled pipes and fittings